rainbowchook/face-app-api/README.md

 The EC2 instance profile will initialise the instance through the user data script: The assets (docker-compose file and Postgres init script) and exported environment variables will be used to pull, start and initialise Docker containers of the Express server and Postgresql database from Docker Hub images, communicating via Docker custom bridge network connection, as specified in the docker-compose file.

 #### Use of HTTP instead of HTTPS
 As this project is deliberately kept low-cost by requiring a new stack to be deployed each time, no domain nor CA was purchased for a secure HTTPS connection.
 The stack is always destroyed after testing.

 Port 80 will be open, thus the front-end client will make calls to http://<EC2_public_URL>.

 As the browser will not allow mixed media content to be served (the server is serving over HTTP instead of HTTPS), all requests from the front-end client will be routed through a serverless function, deployed together with the front-end app to Vercel, thus bypassing browser restrictions.

+## Reflections

+### Alternative deployment strategy
+1. The express server functionality can be converted into serverless functions and deployed together with the front-end app on Vercel, bypassing the need for a serverless function to act as a proxy to route requests over HTTP to the Express server hosted on AWS EC2, without a domain and a CA to enable HTTPS connection.
+Serverless functions also come with in-built horizontal scaling, although a slower start-up time can be expected if demand drops.

+2. Even the Postgresql database can be replaced with Vercel Postgres to keep the resources close to each other.
+[Vercel Postgres](https://vercel.com/docs/storage/vercel-postgres) is a scalable serverless framework designed to integrate with Vercel Functions (serverless functions and edge functions) and the frontend framework.

+3. Another alternative is deploying the database using [Planetscale](https://planetscale.com/docs/concepts/what-is-planetscale), a MySQL-compatible serverless database, by selecting a region close to the application server or region that the serverless function is deployed in (Vercel allows specifying the region for the serverless function).
+Planetscale deploys over AWS and GCP, which makes it easy to co-locate the application server and database in the same region.

+4. Since the Express server and Postgresql database were deployed as Docker containers (bearing in mind cost-effectiveness), they could have been deployed into ECS for horizontal scaling of services depending on demand.

 ## References